designbydc/containerized-databases/README.md

 bash scripts/mysql/import.sh mysql9.3
 ```

-This script imports some test data from the `test_country.sql` and `test_country.tsv` file into the database.
+This script imports some test data from the `customers.sql` and `customers.csv` file into the database.

 ---